UF-NASA-RMC/AggreGator_WS/README.md

 # AggreGator_WS
-ROS Work Space for Controlling the Robot "AggreGator"  using Xbox  Controller or a Keyboard
+ROS Workspace for Controlling the Robot "AggreGator"  using Xbox  Controller or a Keyboard